310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 so everyone tried a different Method.
 {% endbubble %}

 {% bubble Chiaki pastserious %}
 Different… method…?
 {% endbubble %}

 {% bubble Kanata pastsmiled %}
 yes. first, they tore the Sacrifice to pieces.
 {% endbubble %}

 {% bubble Chiaki pastworried %}
 Tore to pieces—!?
 {% endbubble %}

 {% bubble Kanata pastsmile %}
 they chopped them up, and made them into a feast—and everyone Ate a piece of it, tasty as they were. both their meat, and their blood…

 it really is just like the Yaobikuni, isn’t it?
 {% endbubble %}

 {% bubble Chiaki pastworried %}
 A…te…!?
 No, that’s too cruel!
 {% endbubble %}

 {% bubble Kanata pastsmile %}
 is it? but fish are Food, aren’t they?
 {% endbubble %}

 {% bubble Chiaki pastworried %}
-They’re not fish… Weren’t the sacrifices human beings?
+They aren’t fish… Weren’t the sacrifices human beings?
 {% endbubble %}

 {% bubble Kanata pastsmile %}
 yes. but once they became Sacrifices, they were no longer Humans.

 they become Fish—beings made to be Eaten.
 {% endbubble %}

 {% bubble Chiaki pastworried %}
 ……
 {% endbubble %}

 {% bubble Kanata pastsmile %}
 they ate the Sacrifice… and apparently, with that, their illness was Cured.